-- Index cards or pieces of paper - Pens/pencils
+- · Index cards or pieces of paper - Pens/pencils

-If you are meeting online, invite students to bring pens/pencils and index cards or pieces of paper with them to your meeting.
+If you are meeting online, invite students to bring supplies with them to class.

 As students clean up from Step 3, move back toward the lesson focus.
 David had a lot to deal with.
 It might have seemed impossible for him to trust God-maybe it felt like God just didn't care about his situation.
 But in the end, David's trust in God was precisely what got him through.